http4s/http4s/docs/src/main/tut/methods.md

 ---
-menu: verbs
+menu: methods
 weight: 115
-title: REST Verbs
+title: HTTP Methods
 ---

-For a REST API, your service will want to support different verbs.
-Http4s has a list of all the [verbs] you're familiar with, and a few more.
+For a REST API, your service will want to support different verbs/methods.
+Http4s has a list of all the [methods] you're familiar with, and a few more.

 ```tut:book
 import fs2.Task